fedeholc/foldersync/README.md

 - Save: Source overwrites destination if hashes differ.
 - Rename: Counterpart is renamed; existing file with same name is replaced.
 - Delete: Counterpart removed if it exists (no trash usage currently).

+### Folder Validation Behavior (Changed)

+Previously, if one side of a configured folder pair did not exist yet, the extension would silently create folders on first sync (when saving a file) and proceed.
+This could hide typos in configuration (e.g. a misspelled destination path).
+Now, if either folder in a pair does not exist at activation/refresh time, that pair is marked as invalid:

+- It appears in the tree with an error state.
+- An error message is shown summarizing how many pairs are invalid.
+- No files will be synchronized for that pair until both folders exist.

+Create (or correct) the missing directory and run the command `foldersync.refreshView` to re-validate.

 ### Limitations